CSBP-CPSE/OpenTabulate/docs/source_files.md

 }
 ```

-It is important to know that the filter keys are grouped by a logical `AND`.
+Note that the filter keys are grouped by a logical `AND`.
 For example, if a source file contains

 ```
 "filter" : {